 |Total Cost (Estimated)||1,862.25|

-Amount due at registration: $784 (includes: Tuition, Supply fee, CPR, Books, Acadental study model, SIMTICS, Malpractice and accidental insurance.
+Amount due at registration: $1060.25 (includes: Tuition, Supply fee, CPR, Technology fee, Books, Kilgore study model, SIMTICS, Malpractice and accidental insurance.
+Student insurance fee.
 Will receive items at the beginning of the 1st term).

-Items to be purchased prior to the beginning of the program: Shoes, Scrubs, Blood Pressure kits (manual BP cuff with stethoscope), Digital Oral Thermometer, Red/Blue Pencil, Safety glasses, and Physical Exam/Immunization Records.
+Items to be purchased prior to the beginning of the program: Shoes, Scrubs, Blood Pressure kits (manual BP cuff with stethoscope), Digital Oral Thermometer, Red/Blue Pencil, Name tag, Safety glasses, and Physical Exam/Immunization Records.
 Approximately $440 plus the cost of the physical examination/immunization records.
 CPR will be pain in-person the last week of Term 1.

 DANB NELDA Examinations $400 (for all three exams) OR $780 (if taken separately).

 All costs are subject to change.

 Dental Morphology and Anatomy: This course emphasizes the development, eruption, and individual characteristics of each tooth and surrounding structures as well as provides a basic study of human anatomy, physiology, and microbiology as related to dental science and the practice of dental assisting.

 Infection Control: This course introduces the infection and hazard control procedures necessary for the safe practice of dentistry.

 Dental Radiography: This course provides the fundamental background and theory for the safe and effective use of x-radiation in dentistry.
 It encompasses the history of x-rays, production and uses of radiation, radiographic film, exposure factors, interpretation of radiographs and radiation hygiene.

 Clinical Procedures I: This course includes preparation to assist a dentist efficiently in four-handed dentistry.
 Emphasis is on the names and functions of all dental instruments, the principles involved in their use, and the assistants’ role in dental instrumentation.

 Dental Sciences: This course presents a basic study of oral pathology, pharmacology, nutrition, and common emergencies as related to the role of the dental assistant.

 Dental Office Management: This course provides a study of the business aspect of a dental office.

 Clinical Procedures II: This course introduces the instruments and chairside procedures of the dental specialties.

 Dental Clinical Experience: This course consists of practice in the dental office or clinic with rotation of assignments to encompass experiences in office management and clinical experience in all areas of dentistry.